Prof-it/stagewise-ids-eval/README.md

 If these files are used from OneDrive, **steps 1, 2, and 3** of the pipeline can be skipped.

-## Note on file paths

-The notebooks and scripts use absolute paths pointing to the directory `/home/ginanski/bachelorProjekt/`.
-These must be adjusted to your own storage location before the first execution.
-The relevant paths are located at the beginning of the notebooks and scripts in the configuration sections.

 ## Installation

 ### 1. Set up Python environment